-"Originally, I thought that I ran right into Jimmie," Gordon said.
+'Originally, I thought that I said.
 "My spotter didn't say anything until the last second.
-He said two cars on the outside that one win this season, has instead of three-wide.
-UNHAPPY CAMPER: Denny Hamlin finished 39th have something done in the with an engine failure late in the race, then let loose with some frustrated comments about his No. 11 Joe Gibbs Racing team.
-"Loose then tight, loose then tight - we were struggling all alternoon," Hamlin said.
+He said two cars on the outside of three-wide.
+Ultimately we're responsible."
+But that wasn't Gordon's only disappointment Sunday.

+"Our pit stops have been just terrible today," he said.
+"We finally got an awesome race car and we just didn't have the total package today.
+It's very disappointing.
+It's kind of been the way our season's gone.
+We get the pit stops awesome and we can't get the car right.
+What are you going to do?"
+Gordon, who fell from sixth to ninth in the points, added, "I'm relieved because we've been going (in) every week, going, 'Well, we can't take too big of a risk, but we got to push hard enough."
+Now we just don't worry about anything.
+We can just drive as hard as we can, do anything we possibly can and just go all out ... and see where we end Denny Hamlin finished 39th with an engine failure late in the race, then let loose with some frustrated comments about his No. 11 Joe Gibbs Racing team.
+"Loose then tight, loose then tight - we were struggling all afternoon," Hamlin said.
 "We had some really good pit stops and had the FedEx Office Toyota running in the top 10 before it all came apart.
 Everyone on the team is working really hard, we just need consistency.
-"We are falling behind getting into the Chase and need to / ident J.D.
-Gibbs said Logano's be more consistent ... we just can't seem to get there every week it's something. ...
-At this point, we don't deserve this year, whether or not he's to be in the Chase.'
+"We are falling behind getbe more consistent ... we just can't seem to get there every week it's something. ...
+At this point, we don't deserve to be in the Chase."
 He might not make it.